swmoon1603/swmoon1603.github.io/_posts/2024-02-08-new-blog-post.md

 And I just deleted the account used to set up Windows 10.

+### RSAT Tools and adding PC to domain

+---

 To give our new computer access to Server Manager with limited access, we have to install RSAT tools.
 To add RSAT tools, let's go to Optional Features in System settings.
 Scroll down to RSAT Tools section and add any features you want the Helpdesk person to have.
 I chose these features:

 Note: While the RSAT tool is available, it is currently inactive as this computer is not connected to a domain.

 To make exclusive communication between the Server and Windows 10 VMs, I established a Static IP and adjusted the Network Adapter settings to 'Host-only Adapter' within VirtualBox.
+(Just make sure both VMs are in same subnet, match their subnet masks and network portion of IP address)

+Now, proceed to the system properties, then select 'Change' under 'To rename this computer or change its domain…'.
+This action will prompt the Domain Change pop-up.
+Enter server's domain name, my domain name is 'rootname.com', and domain's admin account username and password.

+Note: While setting Static IP, failure to set the DNS IP will result in the inability to utilize domain names to connect to the domain server.
+Our server VM is also the DNS server.

+And we should have access to domain server from Windows 10 computer.
+I can see that my computer is now listed on Active Directory Users and Computers under rootname.com.

+Let's verify the functionality of the RSAT tools.
+I accessed Administrative Tools from the Windows 10 VM and proceeded to select Active Directory Users and Computers.
+It's evident that we now have access to the same interface as seen on our domain server.